Arts and Music

 Grade 5 - 12

 The film festival is a showcase of students' films.
 Students can submit their films to the festival’s website at any stage up until the end of April.

 Films can be of any genre and can be of any duration.
 All films must include credits and use only original or copyright free music.

 There is a film festival ceremony in May where students from Kanto Plain international schools receive awards and recognition for their efforts.

 High School Band meets for rehearsal at the same time as choir.
 Sacred Heart has a full recording studio and band rehearsal room where members select their own contemporary material from rock to rap, covers or originals.
 The High School Band prepares for many in- school and public shows and also performs in band events at other schools and Tokyo music locations.
 The line up includes all the usual instruments with the addition of a V.J. and student sound engineer and there are opportunities to meet and work with professionals from the music industry.
 The band has a one day workshop scheduled each year in which they make a music video of an original song.

 The Honor Band & Honor Orchestra are both auditioned groups featuring the top instrumentalists from Tokyo's KPASS schools.
 Students submit a recorded audition which is then sent to a panel of judges for review.
 Successful candidates assemble for a total of three days of rehearsals and a final performance in the evening of the third day.
 Each ensemble is directed by a highly qualified conductor, chosen for his/her experience, enthusiasm and skill in working with large ensembles at the university and high school level.
-Participation in the Honor Band or Honor Orchestra is an achievement our students can be proud of; Sacred Heart has supplied the concertmaster position of the orchestra three times in the past 10 years, and usually accounts for over a third of the orchestra's membership on a yearly basis.
+Participation in the Honor Band or Honor Orchestra is an achievement our students can be proud of; Sacred Heart has supplied the concertmaster position of the orchestra four times in the past 10 years, and usually accounts for over a third of the orchestra's membership on a yearly basis.
 Honor Orchestra members must be in grade 7 or above, and Honor Band members must be in grade 9 or above.